 The tiny Chapel of St Zeno (Cappella di San Zenone), in the church of Santa Prassede, was built by Pope Paschal I (r.
 817-24) as a mausoleum for his mother, Theodora.
 The chapel, with its beautiful mosaics, came to be known as the Orto del Paradiso (Garden of Paradise).

 There is a large mosaic above the entrance to the chapel.
 At the apex of the golden horseshoe is a tondo of the Virgin Mary, who is flanked by two figures, one of whom may be St Zeno.
 The identities of the eight females figures is also unknown.
 At the apex of the blue arch is a tondo of Christ.
-The smaller tondi represent the apostles.
-The two tondi in the upper corners are thought to be Moses and Elijah.
+The smaller tondoes depict eleven apostles and St Paul (St Paul and St Peter flank the head of Christ).
+The two tondoes in the upper corners are thought to be Moses and Elijah.

 On the inside wall of the chapel is a depiction of the Etimasia (the preparation for the Second Coming).
 St Peter and St Paul stand on either side of an empty throne, which is adorned with a gold cross.